Spiral Lone Star Quilt Class

 Office Supplies:

-- Masking tape (to adhere design surface to the wall) OR 3M Command hooks with binder clips
+Painter's tape (to adhere design surface to the wall) OR 3M Command hooks with binder clips (the hooks work the best - see link at the bottom of the supply list)

 Classroom & miscellaneous equipment:

-- fabrics, precut into strips as recommended on fabric list.
-Bring all excess (uncut) fabric with you.
+project fabrics, precut into strips as recommended on fabric list.
+Bring all excess (uncut) fabric including optional fabrics you liked with you.

-- PVC pipe table leg extenders or bed raisers – save your back!
+PVC pipe table leg extenders or bed raisers – save your back!
+Another option is to bring your supplies in a rectangular case that can elevate your pressing pad and cutting mat

 Paste Fabric Swatch here